-The Director of the BOP provides reasonable assurance that Management controls and financial systems met the objectives of Sections 2 and 4 of the FMFIA.
+The Director of the BOP provides reasonable assurance that Management controls and financial systems met the objectives of Sections 2 and 4 of the FMFIA with the exception of the material weakness related to financial statement preparation.
 In accordance with Appendix A of OMB Circular A-123, the BOP conducted its assessment of the effectiveness of internal control over financial reporting, which includes the safeguarding of assets and compliance with applicable laws and regulations.
-Based on the results of this assessment, the BOP can provide reasonable assurance that its internal control over financial reporting was operating effectively as of September 30, 2020, and the assessment identified no material weaknesses in the design or operations of the controls.